abu-lang/abudsl/README.md

 In a ***Default*** rule the assignments in *Action* are always executed when *Event* happens, independently from tasks condition.
 In a ***IfElse*** rule the action after `do` is performed when *Condition* is true, while the action after `owise` is performed when  *Condition* is false.
 Finally, in a ***Let*** rule the substitutions in *LetDeclaration* are applied inside the non-empty list of tasks **(** *Task* **)<sup>+</sup>**.
 In particular, *LetDeclaration* is a semicolon-separated list of substitutions from expressions to resources.
 For instance, the rule
 ```
-rule stupidCalculatorLet on x; y
+rule stupidCalculatorLet on x y
     let sum := (x + y); diff := (x - y) in
     for (sum > 0) do result = sum * diff
 ```
 is equivalent to the following:
 ```
-rule stupidCalculator on x; y
+rule stupidCalculator on x y
     for ((x + y) > 0) do result = (x + y) * (x - y)
 ```